User’s Guide to Disrupt NY 2017

 We’ve also partnered with Sitter Studio to offer discounted rates for residential or in-room hotel childcare – just mention you’re attending TechCrunch Disrupt when booking our special $27/hour rate.

-After Party & Closing Concert
+Afterparty & Closing Concert

-Hang out with TechCrunch at the After Party Tuesday night at Slate.
+Hang out with TechCrunch at the afterparty Tuesday night at Slate.
 There will be games, drinks, and prizes!
 Singer Jidenna and Local Natives will bring their awesome sounds to the closing concert on Wednesday at Webster Hall.
 Your Disrupt badge gets you access to both our Tuesday night afterparty and the closing concert.
 Make sure to bring your badge!

 FAQs